The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement

 \section{Background}

-The Nature paper \cite{Nature} focuses on one step in the physical design for silicon chips \cite{EDA,PDtextbook}, where circuit components (small {\em gates} or {\em standard cells}, as well as memory arrays and reusable subcircuits) are represented by rectangles within the chip canvas as in Figure \ref{fig:ibm10}.
-Future wires connecting components are captured by the {\em circuit netlist} before wire routes are known: a netlist is an unordered set of {\em nets}, each naming components that should be connected.
+Components of integrated circuits include small {\em gates} and {\em standard cells}, as well as {\em memory arrays} and reusable subcircuits.
+In physical design \cite{EDA,PDtextbook}, they are modeled by rectangles within the chip canvas (Figure \ref{fig:ibm10}).
+Connections between components are modeled by the {\em circuit netlist} before wire routes are known: a netlist is an unordered set of {\em nets}, each naming components that should be connected.
 The length of a net depends on components' locations and on wire routes; long routes are undesirable.
-The {\em macro placement} problem addressed in \cite{Nature} seeks $(x,y)$ locations for large circuit components ({\em macros}) so that ($i$) their rectangles do not overlap, ($ii$) the remaining components can be placed well to optimize chip layout \cite{CongNam,Progress,ABKplacement}.
+The {\em macro placement} problem addressed in \cite{Nature} seeks $(x,y)$ locations for large circuit components ({\em macros}) so that their rectangles do not overlap and the remaining components can be placed well to optimize the chip layout \cite{CongNam,Progress,ABKplacement}.

-{\bf Circuit placement as an optimization task}.
-After $(x,y)$ locations of all components are known, wires that connect components' I/O pins are routed.
-Routes impact chip metrics (for power, timing/speed, etc).
-The optimization of $(x,y)$ locations starts with simplified estimates of wirelength without wire routes.
-Pin locations $(x_1,y_1)$ and $(x_2,y_2)$ may be connected by horizontal and vertical wire segments in many ways, but the shortest route length is $|x_1 - x_2| + |y_1 - y_2|$.
-For multiple locations $\{(x_i,y_i)\}_i$, this estimate generalizes to